kedacore/keda-docs/content/docs/2.5/scalers/azure-storage-blob.md

 When `cloud` is set to `Private`, the `endpointSuffix` parameter is required.
 Otherwise, it is automatically generated based on the cloud environment. `endpointSuffix` represents the storage blob endpoint suffix of the cloud environment that the blob belongs to, e.g. `blob.core.cloudapi.de` for `AzureGermanCloud`.

 You can also optionally assign a name to the metric using the `metricName` value.
-If not specified, the `metricName` will be generated automatically based on of the `blobContainerName`, `blobPrefix` and `blobDelimiter`.
-For example: **azure-blob-functions-blob-myprefix-example**.
-If using more than one trigger it is required that all `metricName`(s) be unique.
-The value will be prefixed with `azure-blob-`.
+If not specified, the `metricName` will be generated automatically based on the trigger index, `blobContainerName`, `blobPrefix` and `blobDelimiter`.
+For example: **s0-azure-blob-functions-blob-myprefix-example**.
+The value will be prefixed with `s{triggerIndex}-azure-blob-`.

 ### Authentication Parameters